ChiWang/DmpSW/Simulation/Readme.md

     1.  install DMPSW firstly (refer to: ../README.md/{How to install DMPSW})

-    2.  copy $DMPSWSYS/TestRelease/JobOpt_DmpSimulation to anywhere and execute it.
+    2.  cd to TestRelease, and run JobOpt_DmpSimulation (or, copy job option to anywhere and execute at there)

     3.  *Output (root file of whole detector, which has the same structure as the output file of Rdc)